camunda/camunda-bpm-sdk-js/README.md

 ## License

-Unless otherwise specified this project is licensed under [Apache License Version 2.0](./LICENSE).
+The source files in this repository are made available under the [Apache License Version 2.0](./LICENSE).